GuidoRial/instagram-clone/README.md

 4. Profile
     -   If this is your profile
         -   You can see your information, by default you'll have no profile picture, you can change that (as well as your description and username which will be checked again so that you don't end up sharing a name with other user)
-            -   You will only change the things you want to change, that means you can just leave a field empty and will keep the pervious value
+            -   You will only change the things you want to change, that means you can just leave a field empty and will keep the previous value
         -   You can access every post you saved if you click the _SAVED button_
     -   If this is someone else's profile
         -   You can see a button that will let you _follow_ or _unfollow_ this user depending on if you already follow them or not.